mikeroyal/PipeWire-Guide/Glossary.md

 [Soundux](https://soundux.rocks/) is a cross-platform soundboard.

+[Studio One](https://www.presonussoftware.com/blog/studio-one-6-5-for-linux) is an DAW audio tool that has features like [Dolby Atmos integration](https://www.dolby.com/technologies/dolby-atmos/) and [ARA (Audio Random Access) support](https://en.wikipedia.org/wiki/Audio_Random_Access).
+Studio One is a Wayland application and won't run in an X11 session.
+The plug-in editor can be rendered into a bitmap with the new IPlugViewRendering interface which the host will then display in a Wayland surface.
+For user input, mouse events are passed to the plug-in via IPlugViewMouseInput in addition to keyboard events handled by standard VST3 APIs.
+Please check out this [knowledge base](https://support.presonus.com/hc/en-us/articles/19214558269581-Linux-Getting-Started).

 [SuperCollider](http://supercollider.github.io/) is a platform for audio synthesis and algorithmic composition, used by musicians, artists, and researchers working with sound.

 T